jessec1001/wevive-react-native/README.md

 (Windows only) 2) “.ps1 is not digitally signed.
 The script will not execute on the system.”
 Run:
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+3) To see console.log in console, comment out this in babel.config.js:
+    //plugins: ['transform-remove-console'],